This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge

 A classic British entertainment show, contestants would scamper around four themed zones completing challenges (or trying to do) to win crystals which would then determine how much time they had in the final Crystal Maze – brilliant stuff.
 It has now been lovingly recreated in the centre of London.

 We loved our Crystal Maze Live Experience and are big fans of this epic, immersive experience in central London – Caroline had her birthday party here and it was nice to try and complete the activities with your friends (often with the help of your Crystal Maze guide).

 Starting in Islington and since moving to Piccadilly Circus (near Oxford Street), The Crystal Maze LIVE Experience is one of the most popular and fun immersive experiences in London.
 There is also a Crystal Maze LIVE Experience in Manchester too.

-The attention to detail and theming is superb – prices for the The Crystal Maze LIVE Experience in London start from £59 per person (playing in teams of 8) as at July 2023.
+The attention to detail and theming is superb – prices for the The Crystal Maze LIVE Experience in London start from £59 per person (or £53 pp if in a team of four) as of January 2024.

 Address: 22 – 32 Shaftesbury Ave, West End, London, W1D 7EU